-Information about the following 2018 events are featured in this article:
+Information about the following 2019 events is featured in this article:

 Click on any of the above links to jump to information about a specific topic, or continue reading for comprehensive details about the festival in general.

-In 2018 the Talking Stick Festival ran from February 14th to 24th in Vancouver (on the traditional un-ceded territories of the Coast Salish People).
-In its 17th year, the 2018 festival featured artists from across the country and events at various venues.
+In 2019 the Talking Stick Festival runs from February 19th to March 2nd in Vancouver (on the traditional un-ceded territories of the Coast Salish People).
+In its 18th year, the 2019 festival feature artists from across the country and events at various venues.

 Each year many of the events take place at the Roundhouse in Yaletown, although others take place at various other venues around town.